istavritde/disaster_response/README.md

 # Disaster Response Pipeline Project
 ## Project Description
 Analyzed data set containing real messages that were sent during the disaster events from [Appen](https://appen.com/) (formally Figure 8).
 Created a machine learning pipeline to categorize these events.
 The project includes a web app where an emergency message can be inputted and shows the classification results in several categories.
-The web ppp also display visualizations of the data.
+The web app also display visualizations of the data.
 ![Screenshot of web application](screen_shot.png)

 ## Installation